mainmatter/mainmatter.com/src/posts/2099-01-01-setting-up-oauth-with-auth-js-and-sveltekit.md

 tokens.
 As a result, the malefactor would be able to access your app as another user.

-For this reason, your frontend app must delegate the actual authentication to your backend.
+For this reason, your frontend app should not authenticate with an OAuth provider directly, but rather should this job to your backend.
 It’s your backend that safely stores the secret token and passes it to the OAuth provider.

 Luckily, SvelteKit can work as a full-stack app, with a frontend and a backend!